caesaretos/bgv_bfv_slots_packing/README.md

 # SIMD Packing in BGV/BFV FHE Schemes

-This project contains the Python code and Jupyter notebooks associated with the blog post on SIMD Packing in BGV/BFV FHE Schemes.
+This project contains the Python code and Jupyter notebooks associated with my article on [SIMD Packing in BGV/BFV FHE Schemes](https://ahmadalbadawi.com/posts/2025/12/simd-packing-bgv-bfv-fhe/).

 ## Description